CommodoreOS/PCUAE/README.md

 Any info or you want to discuss PCUAE go to THEC64 Community Forum - https://thec64community.online

-So this is the only version thats available now(PCUAE Version), it will say Premium version when you load PCUAE Mode or Carousel Changer Menus so you get the whole menu, I will proberly change that now, I proberly will make another version cause I like PCUAE and I have been working on it to long not to.
+So this is the only version thats available now(PCUAE Version), it will say Premium version when you load PCUAE Options, Mode or Carousel Changer Menus so you get the whole menu, I will proberly change that now, I proberly will make another version cause I like PCUAE and I have been working on it to long not to.

 Like I said before `I will allways try to support PCUAE`, but do need breaks from it from time to time.